 This is paired with classic Italian drinks such as Negroni, Aperol Spritz and Bellinis to reflect the romantic setting of Italy’s Lake Como.
-The green and white colour palate surrounds the botanical gardens of Como’s Lombardy region, accompanied alongside verdant indoor plants and statues influenced by the Italian renaissance era.
-To celebrate the opening Como Garden are offering 20% discount on the total bill until December 30th.
+The green and white colour palate surround the botanical gardens of Como’s Lombardy region, accompanied by verdant indoor plants and statues influenced by the Italian renaissance era.
+To celebrate the opening Como Garden are offering a 20% discount on the total bill until December 30th.

 Caught between restrictions, Bisushima – central London’s new modern Japanese restaurant was only open for two days before we were locked back up.
-Now back open, Bisushima is welcoming diners throughout the day from tranquil breakfasts, through to lively dinners.
+Now back open, Bisushima is welcoming diners throughout the day from tranquil breakfasts to lively dinners.